4-500 Reports and Records - Access and Confidentiality

 Numerous official files, documents, records, reports and information held by the MPD or in the custody or control of MPD employees are regarded as non-public and/or confidential.
-Employees shall not access, disclose or permit the disclosure or use of such files, documents, reports, records, or information except as required in the performance of their official duties and consistent with MN State statutes related to data practices.
-If an employee is uncertain of the status of any document, he/she should consult with the Manager of Support Services.
-(04/22/09)
+Employees shall not access, disclose or permit the disclosure or use of such files, documents, reports, records, or information except as required in the performance of their official duties and consistent with State and Federal law related to data practices.
+If an employee is uncertain of the status of any document, he/she should consult with the MPD Data Practices Specialist or supervisor of the Records Information Unit.
+(04/22/09) (11/15/13)

 Employees shall only access Department of Motor Vehicle (DMV) records for official business-related reasons.
 (04/22/09)